 artist Tatyana Yushmanova

 He left the hermitage and the monastery and went as a wanderer through the Orthodox land.
-This is how the prophetic monk Abel began the path of a prophet and foreteller.
-"He walked tacos in different monasteries and deserts for nine years," until he stopped at the Nikolo-Babayevsky monastery of the Kostroma diocese.
+So the prophetic monk Abel began the path of the prophet and soothsayer.
+“He went tacos to different monasteries and deserts for nine years,” until he stopped at the Nikolo-Babaevsky monastery of the Kostroma diocese.
 It was there, in a tiny monastery cell, that he wrote the first prophetic book, in which he predicted that the reigning Empress Catherine II would die in eight months.
-The newly-minted fortuneteller showed this book to the abbot in February 1796.
-And he went along with the book to Bishop Pavel of Kostroma and Galician, since the abbot decided that he had a higher rank and a higher forehead, let him figure it out.
+The newly-minted soothsayer showed this book to the rector in February 1796.
+And he went along with the book to Bishop Pavel of Kostroma and Galicia, since the rector decided that he had a better dignity and a higher forehead, let him figure it out.

-The bishop read and tapped on the forehead with his staff.
-Of course, Abel, having supplemented his opinion with an expressive phrase that did not reach us in the original, apparently, no one dared to write down such a number of swear words.
+The bishop read and tapped his forehead with his staff.
+Of course, to Abel, having supplemented his opinion with an expressive phrase that did not reach us in the original, apparently no one dared to write down such a number of swear words.
 Bishop Paul advised the seer to forget about what was written and return to the monastery - to atone for sins, and before that point to the one who taught him such sacrilege.
-But “Abel told the bishop that he wrote his book himself, did not copy it, but composed it from a vision; for, being in Balaam, he came to church for matins, just as the apostle Paul was caught up to heaven and there he saw two books and what he saw, he wrote the same ... ”.
+But “Abel told the bishop that he wrote his book himself, did not write off, but composed from a vision; for, being in Valaam, having come to the church for matins, it would be as if the apostle Paul was caught up into heaven and saw two books there, and what he saw, he wrote the same ... ".

-The bishop was distorted by such sacrilege - wow, the gray-footed prophet, he was "caught up" to heaven, he compares himself to the prophet Paul!
-Not daring to simply destroy the book, which contained "various royal secrets", the bishop shouted at Abel: "This book was written by death!"
-But this did not bring the stubborn man to his senses.
-The bishop sighed, spat, swore in the heat of the moment, crossed himself, remembered the decree of October 19, 1762, which for such writings provided for the disarming of the monks and imprisonment.
-But the bishop's head immediately surfaced that “the water in the clouds is dark,” who knows, this prophet.
-Suddenly, he really knew something secret, yet he prophesied not to someone, to the empress herself.
-The Bishop of Kostroma and Galician did not like responsibility, therefore he fused the stubborn prophet from hand to hand to the governor.
+The bishop was warped by such sacrilege - wow, the gray-footed prophet, he was “caught up” to heaven, he compares himself with the prophet Paul!
+Not daring to simply destroy the book, which contained "various royal secrets," the bishop yelled at Abel: "This book was written by the death penalty!"
+But this did not bring the stubborn to reason.
+The bishop sighed, spat, swore in a temper, crossed himself, remembered the decree of October 19, 1762, which for such writings provided for the removal of monks and imprisonment.
+But immediately it surfaced in the head of the bishop that "the water is dark in the clouds", who knows, this prophet.
+Suddenly, indeed, he knew something secret, yet he prophesied not to anyone, to the Empress herself.
+The bishop of Kostroma and Galicia did not like responsibility, therefore he fused the stubborn prophet from hand to hand to the governor.

 governor, lieutenant general,